cea-hpc/modules/doc/source/module.rst

  not be used anymore in shell alias definition otherwise the evaluation of the code produced by modulefiles will return a syntax error.

+ This environment variable value supersedes the default value set in the :mconfig:`wa_277` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html

     .. versionadded:: 4.3